 A property manager oversees the operation of a commercial or residential property.
 The property manager can oversee a variety of employees, such an accounting department, sales department, maintenance department, and grounds-keeping department.
 The property manager must do periodic inspections of the various parts of the grounds to make sure that everything is in working order.
 Additionally, work should be followed up on to ensure swift completion.

-What Are Popular Skills for Property Managers?
+What is the highest pay for Property Managers?